camunda-community-hub/kafka-connect-zeebe/README.md

 * **Consume messages from a Kafka topic and correlate them to a workflow**.
 This is a Kafka Connect **sink**.

+It can work with [Camunda Cloud](https://camunda.com/products/cloud/) or a standalone Zeebe broker.

 ![Overview](doc/images/overview.png)

 See this [blog post](https://zeebe.io/blog/2018/12/writing-an-apache-kafka-connector-for-zeebe/) for some background on the implementation.

 # Examples

 **[Examples](examples)**

 # Installation and quickstart